-The importance of integrity in engineering, and a case study.
+The importance of integrity in engineering, and some case studies.

 Integrity is a difficult concept to define.
 It has to do with acting ethically, even when there is no personal advantage to doing so.
 A person of integrity will resist pressure to compromise their ethical standards and beliefs, whether that pressure comes from employers, clients, or anywhere else.
 When you are employed by an organisation, to an extent you take on that organisation’s values.
 But that doesn't mean you should stop questioning the ethics of your actions.
 Are there certain things that you would never do, even if refusing meant losing your job?